karino2/MFG/docs/en/Reference/Type.md

 Since it is common to want to cast literals in tuples, we offer syntactic sugar.

-Specifically, you can omit the parences after the type name and write square brackets directly.
+Specifically, you can omit the parenthesis after the type name and write square brackets directly.

 For example, the following two codes have the same meaning: